Tarquin Gotch: Film and television

 In the early 1990s, Gotch was asked by John Hughes to move to Chicago to run his film company, Hughes Entertainment.
 During the next three and a half years, Gotch was Executive Producer on Curly Sue, “Planes, Trains and Automobiles, Dutch, Only the Lonely and Home Alone.
 Gotch then moved to Los Angeles the next two years to work on projects with John Candy.
 However, due to the actor's death, none of the projects ever became films.

 Gotch was then reunited with Peter Faiman at Fox and was an Executive Producer of the four-hour mini series Love and Betrayal: The Mia Farrow Story for Fox Television.
 On the back of the success of this project, Fox hired Gotch to run their in-house TV movie division "Fox Circle Productions".
 Gotch oversaw the production of nine TV films including Vanishing Point, Nick Fury: Agent of S.H.I.E.L.D. (a film based on Marvel Comic's hero Nick Fury), and The O. J. Simpson Story.

 Concurrently, Gotch was also managing the career of Jimmy Nail in the UK, both as an actor and as singer.
 Gotch also produced, in the UK, two series of Crocodile Shoes, starring Nail, for the BBC.

 With Jimmy Nail, Gotch created the BBC television comedy series Parents of the Band.
 With Steve Dagger, Gotch was Associate Producer on Still Crazy for Columbia Tristar.
 He was Executive Producer of the German independent film 'Eidelwiess Piraten' that had its world premiere at the Montreal World Film Festival in August 2004.
 Gotch was hired by the Exodus Film Group as a consultant and supervised the music for the original Sydney production of the stage musical of Priscilla, Queen of the Desert.

-In 2014, Gotch was the executive producer of a documentary on Porridge for UKTV with Lucy Ansbro for PME.
+In 2014, Gotch was the executive producer of a documentary on Porridge for UKTV.